Skip to main content

 Coastal impacts

-There are unlikely to be any significant coastal impacts.
+There are no significant coastal impacts predicted.

 Land instability

-Areas that would normally experience land instability may be affected by rainfall about the hill country and ranges of the region.
+Areas that would normally experience land instability may be affected by any rainfall about the hill country and ranges of the region.
 This may heighten the risk of landslip and people in these areas should remain vigilant for early warning signs of earth movement

 Road users should plan ahead and keep up to date with the latest from their local council and the NZ Transport Agency Waka Kotahi